-In order to be able to keep track of the development of the spawning biomasses in the different spawning areas, the Northeast Atlantic mackerel stock is divided into three area components: the Western Spawning Component, the North Sea Spawning Component, and the Southern Spawning Component:
+In order to be able to keep track of the development of the spawning biomasses in the different spawning areas, the Northeast Atlantic mackerel stock is divided into three area components: the Western Spawning Component, the North Sea Spawning Component, and the Southern Spawning Component.
+The Western component currently accounts for 76% of the entire Northeast Atlantic stock.

 Northeast Atlantic mackerel Distributed and fished in ICES Sub Areas and Divisions IIa, IIIa, IV, Vb, VI, VII, VIII, and IXa.
-Spawning component Spawning Areas VI, VII, VIIIa,b,d,e.
+Spawning component Western Southern North Sea Spawning Areas VI, VII, VIIIa,b,d,e.
 VIIIc, IXa.
 IV, IIIa.